Skip to contents

 .bins

-Internal.
+Internal use only.
 List of ALE bin and n count vectors.
 If provided, these vectors will be used to set the intervals of the ALE x axis for each variable.
 By default (NULL), ALE() automatically calculates the bins. .bins is normally used in advanced analyses where the bins from a previous analysis are reused for subsequent analyses (for example, for full model bootstrapping with ModelBoot()).

 Value